ionzzu/CougSat1/docs/engDrawings.md

 ## Front Plane with Cougar Emblem

 Front plane of the satellite with a cougar emblem etched into it.
-I added the cougar emblem manually.
+Cougar emblem added manually.

 See [Front Plane directory](../engineering_drawings/front_plane)